 The Board believes in aligning the interests of directors and executive officers and its Shareholders.
 Upon recommendation of the HR & ESG Committee, the Board has adopted an equity ownership policy (the "Equity Ownership Policy") requiring directors to hold at least two (2) times the total value of their annual retainer in Common Shares or DSUs.
-Directors must meet the requirement within five (5) years from the later of June 23, 2023 or the date of their appointment to the Board.
-Those directors who are not yet in compliance with their ownership requirements must elect to receive not less than 40% of their annual retainer in the form of DSU's.
-Once a director is in compliance with their ownership requirement, they will be required to elect to receive at least \$20,000 of their annual retainer in the form of DSU's.
+Directors must meet the requirement within five (5) years from the later of June 23, 2023, or the date of their appointment to the Board.
+Those directors who are not in compliance with their respective ownership requirements are given the option to elect to receive not less than 40% of their annual retainer in the form of DSUs or retain an amount equal to 40% of their net Common Shares received as a result of the exercise of stock options or the vesting of any share-based awards.